rjacaac211/AI-Agent-Lab-RJ/docs/sota/research-notes.md

     - **Supervisor (tool-calling)**: A specialized variant of the supervisor architecture where individual agents act as tools.
 The supervisor agent, powered by a tool-calling LLM, decides which tool (agent) to invoke and passes the required arguments to them.
 This setup simplifies agent interactions and decision-making.
     - **Hierarchical**: A layered structure where supervisors manage subsets of agents (teams), and a top-level supervisor coordinates these teams.
 This architecture generalizes the supervisor model, enabling more complex workflows and finer-grained control over the system.
     - **Custom Multi-Agent Workflow**: Agents communicate only with a subset of other agents, defining specific interaction patterns.
 Some parts of the workflow are deterministic (predefined), while others allow agents to dynamically decide which agents to call, providing a flexible but structured approach.

+### Testing LLM Applications Across Development Cycles

+Testing language model (LLM) applications throughout their development cycle is crucial for ensuring reliability and effectiveness:

+1. **Design Phase**:
+   - Integrate testing into the design phase to promote self-correction within applications, utilizing techniques like self-corrective code generation that leverage LLM capabilities.

+2. **Pre-Production Phase**:
+   - Build datasets for evaluation from past application logs or synthetic data and define evaluation criteria using heuristic, human, and LLM-as-Judge evaluators.
+   - Conduct regression testing frequently due to model drift sensitivity; this ensures that updates do not introduce new errors.

+3. **Post-Production Phase**:
+   - Set up tracing using tools like LangSmith to gain visibility into production traffic, allowing for effective monitoring of application performance and user feedback collection.

 ### Recent Research Contributions